What is the Contact Room?

 What does the Contact Room look like?

-What will my booth look like?
+What will my table look like?

 We call the set-up pipe and drape.
-Tabletops are covered in white and skirted in drapery.
+Tabletops are covered in with plastic and skirted in drapery.
 The backdrop is a pipe from which there is a curtain, which stands 8 ft from the carpeted floor.
 Posters and other materials can be hung from the pipe with hooks and fasteners.
 You cannot attach things directly on the curtain.
 You should bring hooks or fasteners with you.

 Can I access the Contact Room throughout the conference?